 We live in a state prone to hurricanes and other natural disasters making it critical for home insurance companies doing business in Florida to have the financial stability to not only withstand hurricanes, but pay customer claims and continue to remain in business after the storm—after multiple storms.

 It's very important to us that we are able to pay our customers' claims.
 This is why we have one of the most comprehensive reinsurance programs in the state.
 Think of reinsurance as insurance for insurance companies or back-up disaster coverage.
-Based on our exposure, our protection provides Security First with enough reinsurance to withstand a hurricane six times the cost of Hurricane Andrew.
+Based on our exposure, our protection provides Security First with enough reinsurance to withstand a hurricane eight times the cost of Hurricane Andrew.
 Our multiple event protection allows us to withstand another 2004 hurricane season with four storms and still continue to grow our business.

 Learn more about Security First's financial stability: